Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 When it comes to IP address geolocation, the numerous use cases that our customers employ require data to be parsed in many different ways.
 We often find ourselves playing a game of geographical Goldilocks, looking for the level of IP granularity that is not too big, not too small, but juuuuuust right.

-Here are some examples of how that can translate into real-world challenges:
+Here are some examples of how challenges with city-level precision in the NetAcuity Pulse IP geolocation database can translate into real-world operational and user-experience issues:

-• Giving website visitors a drop-down of city names to choose from, and the Pulse database gives you too long of a list?
+• Giving website visitors a drop-down of city names to choose from, and the NetAcuity database returns an overly long list

-• IP to City level targeting but the city response in the Pulse database is too granular
+• IP to city-level targeting where the city response is too granular for practical market-level use

-• Using Pulse for Flat File and there are too many rows/IP ranges to ingest because of IP range fragmentation at the city level
+• Using NetAcuity for Flat File deployments where there are too many rows or IP ranges to ingest due to city-level IP range fragmentation

 Based on scenarios like this, Digital Element set out to solve this challenge.
 To do so, our team mapped small cities and suburbs around the world to the larger metropolitan areas that they fall within.
-This enables DE customers to easily target large metropolitan areas without having to identify and individually select the smaller cities with which they are associated.
+This enables Digital Element customers to target major metropolitan areas without having to identify and manually select every surrounding suburb or neighborhood.

 Small City Mapping

-To meet the needs of our customer’s wide array of use cases and save time and effort, we’re introducing a new feature that will enable users to convert the existing “small city” response from the city field in Pulse, into its associated “big city,” saving valuable time and effort.
+To meet the needs of our customers’ wide range of use cases and reduce operational complexity, Digital Element introduced Small City Mapping.
+This capability allows customers to convert an existing “small city” response from the Pulse city field into its associated larger metropolitan city, saving time, simplifying logic, and improving usability.

 Here is an example of IP address traffic observed on the IKEA website.